Amelia Earhart: Speculation on disappearance

-On Friday, September 26, 2025, President of the United States Donald Trump announced that he had ordered all government records concerning Earhart declassified and released.
+On September 26, 2025, President Donald Trump announced that he had ordered all government records concerning Earhart to be declassified and released.

 Legacy

 Earhart has a tribute at the Portal of the Folded Wings Shrine to Aviation.

-During her life, Earhart embraced celebrity culture and women's rights, and, since her disappearance, she has become a global cultural icon.
-Countless tributes and memorials have been made in Earhart's name, including a 2012 tribute by U.S. Secretary of State Hillary Clinton, who said at a State Department event celebrating the ties of Earhart and the United States to its Pacific neighbors: "Earhart ... created a legacy that resonates today for anyone, girls and boys, who dreams of the stars".
+During her life Earhart embraced celebrity culture and women's rights.
+After her disappearance she became a global cultural role model.
+Countless tributes and memorials have been made in her name, including a 2012 tribute by U.S. secretary of state Hillary Clinton, who said at a State Department event celebrating the ties of Earhart and the United States to its Pacific neighbors: "Earhart ... created a legacy that resonates today for anyone, girls and boys, who dreams of the stars".
 In 2013, Flying magazine ranked Earhart No. 9 on its list of the "51 Heroes of Aviation".

-Earhart was a widely known, international celebrity during her lifetime.
-Her shyly charismatic appeal, independence, persistence, coolness under pressure, courage and goal-oriented career, along with the circumstances of her disappearance at a comparatively early age, have driven her lasting fame in popular culture.
+Earhart was an international celebrity during her lifetime.
+Her shyly charismatic appeal, independence, persistence, coolness under pressure, courage and goal-oriented career, together with the circumstances of her disappearance at a comparatively early age, gave her lasting fame in popular culture.
 Hundreds of articles and scores of books have been written about her life, which is often cited as a motivational tale, especially for girls.
-Earhart is generally regarded as a feminist icon.
+Earhart is generally regarded as a feminist role model.
 Earhart's accomplishments in aviation inspired a generation of female aviators, including more-than 1,000 female pilots of the Women Airforce Service Pilots (WASP), who served during World War II.

 The home where Earhart was born is now the Amelia Earhart Birthplace Museum and is maintained by Ninety-Nines, an international group of female pilots of which Earhart was the first elected president.
 The Amelia Earhart Festival has taken place in Atchison, Kansas, every year since 1996.

 Tributes and memorials

 Tributary flights

 In 1967, Ann Pellegreno flew a similar aircraft to Earhart's, a Lockheed 10A Electra, to complete a round-the-world flight that followed Earhart's flight plan.
-On the 30th anniversary of her disappearance, Pellegreno dropped a wreath over Howland island in Earhart's honor.
+On the 30th anniversary of Earhart's disappearance, Pellegreno dropped a wreath over Howland Island in her honor.
 In 1997, on the 60th anniversary of Earhart's round-the-world flight, San Antonio businesswoman Linda Finch retraced the final flight path, flying a restored 1935 Lockheed Electra 10, the same make and model of aircraft as Earhart's.

-In 2001, another commemorative flight retraced the route Earhart flew in her August 1928 transcontinental record flight; Carlene Mendieta flew an original Avro Avian, the same type of aircraft that was used in 1928.
+In 2001, another commemorative flight retraced the route Earhart flew in her August 1928 transcontinental record flight.
+Carlene Mendieta flew an original Avro Avian, the same type of aircraft that was used in 1928.